snipe-dev/nft-ipfs-erc721/README.md

 ✔ Metadata Fetch Working\
 ✔ Image Resolution Working

-This repository demonstrates a fully working NFT infrastructure from local assets to on-chain tokens.
+This project demonstrates a fully working NFT infrastructure from local assets to on-chain tokens.